Spanish firefighters on alert after huge wildfire tamed | Science-Environment

 - Spain

 "Even though there are no flames anymore, the work continues," the service said.
 "Weather conditions are improving and ground and air teams are still at work."
-Temperatures across Spain were lower on Monday, and footage taken from a helicopter showed rainfall over the Sierra de la Culebra, a wooded mountain range near the border with Portugal that is known for its population of Iberian wolves.
+Hundreds of residents of small villages who last week had to leave their homes as they were threatened by the flames were able to return, regional authorities said.

-Temperatures topped 40 degrees Celsius (104 degrees Fahrenheit) in many parts of Spain last week, their highest so early in the year since 1981, as record highs were also hit across other parts of Western Europe.
 Firefighters backed by planes and military personnel were deployed around Spain to tackle a series of wildfires.
-Smaller ones than in the Sierra de la Culebra continued to smoulder on Monday to the east in Navarra and Catalonia.
+Smaller ones than in the Sierra de la Culebra continued to smolder on Monday to the east in Navarra and Catalonia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)